aimeemussard/aimeemussard/README.md

   - [**NeoMusic**](https://github.com/aimeemussard/NeoMusic.git) – A music app that helps users discover and enjoy new tracks.
 Built using React, Node.js, TypeScript, and Docker.
 Contributed to the backend development and integration of APIs to retrieve music data.
   - [**PiePHP**](https://github.com/aimeemussard/PiePHP.git) – A PHP-based project focused on building an MVC framework.
 Contributed to the development of core framework components and optimized database interactions for better performance.
   - [**Y2Kalculator**](https://github.com/aimeemussard/Y2Kalculator.git) – A custom calculator application capable of evaluating mathematical expressions with correct operator precedence.
 Built in PHP with a focus on parsing logic and performance optimization.
-  - [**Apollo**](#https://github.com/aimeemussard/Apollo.git) – A full-stack e-commerce platform with product management, cart, checkout functionalities and integrated secure payment processing.
-Developed using Symfony, MySQL, React JS, with the help of the Shippo API.
+  - [**PixelGloss**](https://github.com/aimeemussard/PixelGloss.git) – A PHP-powered sprite sheet generator that compiles multiple images into a single optimized sheet, complete with a ready-to-use CSS mapping.
+Implemented recursive directory scanning, customizable padding, size overrides, and flexible output options, with plans for a Y2K-inspired drag-and-drop UI.
-  - [**VibeOn**](#https://github.com/aimeemussard/Vibeon.git) – An IRC-style real-time chat application built with Node.js, Express.js, and WebSockets.
+  - [**VibeOn**](https://github.com/aimeemussard/Vibeon.git) – An IRC-style real-time chat application built with Node.js, Express.js, and WebSockets.
 Contributed to backend message handling, real-time user events, and UI improvements for chat rooms.
-  - [**Atlas**](#https://github.com/aimeemussard/Atlas.git) – A Java-based file indexer providing a modern and responsive directory listing interface with sorting, search, and preview capabilities.
+  - [**Atlas**](https://github.com/aimeemussard/Atlas.git) – A Java-based file indexer providing a modern and responsive directory listing interface with sorting, search, and preview capabilities.

 ## 💬 Get in Touch